silicon-vlsi-org/eda-wsl2/README.md

       - If If you need to update the forgotten password on a distribution that is not your default, use the command: `wsl -d <DistroName> -u root`
     - See [Best practices for setting up a WSL development environment](https://learn.microsoft.com/en-us/windows/wsl/setup/environment#set-up-your-linux-username-and-password) guide for a step-by-step walk-through of how to set up a user name and password for your installed Linux distribution(s), using basic WSL commands, installing and customizing Windows Terminal, set up for Git version control, code editing and debugging using the VS Code remote server, good practices for file storage, setting up a database, mounting an external drive, setting up GPU acceleration, and more.
   - **NOTE** You can install multiple Distros using the above command.
+- It's important to update the WSL now by typing the following in the Powershell:
+  - `wsl --update`
+- And shut it down: `wsl --shutdown`.
+Note: it will automatically start when the WSL distro selected from the Windows menu.
 - Once the installation is complete, the Linux distro will be available using the **Windows Start** under the name of the distro eg. `Ubuntu 22.04`.
 It's good idea to pin the application to Start or Desktop for ease of access.
 - When you access your linux terminal for the first time, make sure you update the distro:
   - `sudo apt update && sudo apt upgrade` to upgrade packages.
 It's a good idea to do this regularly.